Well trained volunteers improve their community's health and save lives.

 MRC Orientation is required for ALL volunteers, but additional training requirements may vary by unit.
 Training topics include emergency management systems, mental health preparedness, bioterrorism response, disease investigation, first aid and CPR.
 There are advanced training requirements to serve as mass fatality response, epidemiology investigation, community health worker and vaccination team members.
 Statewide MRC trainings are offered via web or video conference, featuring recognized subject matter experts on a variety of topics pertinent to the MRC.

 It’s our goal for you to be trained and ready when you’re needed.

 Contact your local coordinator to learn more about specific training requirements and opportunities in your area.

 As a Virginia MRC volunteer, there are many online training opportunities available to you at any time and can be completed at your own pace.
 You just need access to the internet.
 This course catalog and helpful tips will help you get started!

 How do I get to TRAIN?
 Type in your internet browser https://va.train.org

 Do you have an account?
 MRC volunteers who have approved accounts in the Virginia Volunteer Health System either had an existing TRAIN account or one was automatically created for them.
 There is no need for you to create an account.

-Don’t know your log in information?
-If you haven’t logged in before or cannot remember your password, please DO NOT register again.
-Just click on “Can’t Log In” and enter your email address.
+Don't know your log in information?
+You can go to the training section in VVHS and you should see it there.
+If you haven't logged in before or cannot remember your password, please DO NOT register again.
+Just click on “Can't Log In” and enter your email address.
 TRAIN Virginia will send you your log in information.